|

 THE POLYNESIAN DANCE MENTIONED

-BY MRS. ERICKSON TO CHARLIE CHAN: Siva-siva
+BY MRS. ERICSON TO CHARLIE CHAN: Siva Siva

 THE CODED TEXT OF THE RADIOGRAM SENT TO CHARLIE CHAN